 Pine Beach, New Jersey

 A. Phosphoric acid-based solutions are commonly used on steel for cleaning and temporary protection from rust.
 These form a light iron phosphate coating of limited rust resistance; it is primarily a base for painting or other rust preventative.
 The solution treatments include

 1) Acidic cleaning (phosphoric acid, organic solvents, acid-stable detergent & wetting agents), primarily as pretreatment & rust removal prior to painting: MIL-C-10578.
 This specification covers five types of concentrated phosphoric acid corrosion removing and metal conditioning compound which, when diluted with water and applied to metal surfaces, will remove rust from ferrous metal surfaces and provide a slight etching action for ferrous and nonferrous metals to promote the adhesion of paint or corrosion preventives,

-2) Resin-acid wash primers (phosphoric acid, polyvinylbutyral resin and zinc chromate pigment) per DOD-P-15328 [link is to spec at TechStreet] and MIL-C-8514, and
+2) Resin-acid wash primers (phosphoric acid, polyvinylbutyral resin and zinc chromate pigment) per DOD-P-15328 [link by ed. to spec at TechStreet] and MIL-C-8514, and

 - Goleta, California

 |Ken received a special|